 YMMV: Professor Layton and the Azran Legacy

-Ass Pull: The rapid-fire revelations toward the end can come across as this.
-The fact that Layton has a brother, the fact that he was adopted, the fact that "Hershel" is not his original name, and the fact that Bronev is his father are all twists with absolutely no foreshadowing or build-up.
+Ass Pull: The rapid-fire revelations toward the end comes across as this.
+The fact that Layton has a brother (who is Descole), the fact that he was adopted, the fact that "Hershel" is not his original name, the fact that Bronev is his father, and the fact that Emmy is a mole for Targent are all twists with absolutely no foreshadowing or build-up.

-The upgrade of the Azran from scattered mesoamerican based culture with a penchant for crazy-ass architecture and before-their-time knowledge to world traveling amazing grand race of super geniuses who could cure EVERY DISEASE EVER often feels like the writers just forgot how to explain plots.
+The upgrade of the Azran from scattered Meso-American based culture with a penchant for crazy-ass architecture and before-their-time knowledge, to world-traveling grand race of super geniuses who could cure EVERY DISEASE EVER feels like the writers forgot how to explain plots.

 That One Sidequest: The fashion design minigame, which takes several cues from another series That One Sidequest, the tea brewing minigame from Diabolical Box, and as a result is every bit as reliant on trial and error over actually thinking it through to a solution as its predecessor.

 Also, due to the order in which you get items, you'll almost inevitably end up finishing the first request last.
 It seems this minigame was specifically designed to be as irritating as humanly possible.